 Over time you’ll learn changes in weather are a part of this trek all you can do is adjust the sails accordingly.
 If you’re pushed off track you’ll redirect and find your way back.
 Learn to navigate the waves of change and find when, what, and how much change you can handle as captain.

 All you have to shoulder as a business leader can create a physical and emotional battlefield.
 The stress of taking leaps of faith, unpredictable changes and the repetitive daily responsibilities can be burdening.
 It’s easy for feelings of worry, guilt, and doubt to build up.
 The emotional roller coaster, the little things that zap you of your energy and other tough choices can completely suck the excitement out of the ride.

 Don’t get too caught up in the day-to-day and stay true to your purpose.
 There will be many circumstances that will create stress, anxiety and other types of tension, however, it’s vital to keep chugging.
 Each time you push through the friction will help you gain the force and velocity you need for bigger more difficult work down the road.
 Be smart and know your limits while pushing just past your perceived limits.
 Resilience is developed by testing your comfort zone.

 4. Repeated Failure

-There are endless possibilities to those who stay happy, humble and hungry through pain.
+There are endless possibilities for those who stay happy, humble and hungry through the pain.
 Look back at a couple of your most recent startup struggles, find the buried treasures you’ve missed, regain your internal motivation and begin building an arsenal thanks.

 What recent startup struggles have you had a tough time with and can now be thankful for?
 What was the lesson?
 You can start or join the conversation by leaving a comment below or on our social media outlets.